I’m Tom, originally from England, now based in the South Caucasus.

 It began with a bike ride.

 I was all set for a conventional life – aged 23, with a good degree and the prospect of a decent career.
-Then I stumbled across a world I didn’t know existed – the world of location-independent work, travel, living and being.
+Then I stumbled across a world I didn’t know existed – the world of location-independent living, travelling, working, and otherwise making myself useful.

-Choosing the humble bicycle as my mode of transport, I pedalled away from middle England, away from the meaninglessness of it all.
-I boarded a ferry to Europe and kept pedalling, destination Istanbul, each day more memorable than weeks or months of conventionality.
+With the humble bicycle as my mode of transport, I pedalled away from middle England, away from the meaninglessness of it all.
+I boarded a ferry to Europe and kept pedalling, destination Istanbul, each day more memorable than weeks or months back home

 Soon I’d left Europe behind and was striking out across Asia.
 I couldn’t have imagined a world so exotic and unfamiliar and exciting.
 I rode through the Middle East and fell in love.
 I rode to Africa and found the birthplace of humanity.
 I rode across Mongolia and got lost in space and time.
 I rode to the Arctic and got really, really, really cold.

-Then something changed.
-I felt compelled to stop moving and work out what it all meant.
+Soon enough, and in time-honoured fashion, I felt compelled to stop moving and work out what it all meant.
 I made a film from the footage I’d shot.
 I wrote a novel-length book and published it.
-I evolved my travel blog into an online guide for others wanting to make their own personal, meaningful journeys by bicycle.
+I turned my travel blog into an online guide for others wanting to make their own personal, meaningful journeys by bicycle.

-These projects became the counterbalance to the journeys.
-The creative process was just as fulfilling as the travelling had ever been.
+These creative projects became the counterbalance to the journeys, and the process was as fulfilling as the travelling had ever been.